UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/top_left_edge_staple.png)

-In staple select mode, copy and paste it to make a second edge staple:
+In select mode, copy and paste it to make a second edge staple:

 ![](images/two_left_edge_staples.png)